alexhstone/weather-or-not/README.md

 This app utilizes the open-meteo weather API, for which, the documentation can be found here: https://open-meteo.com/en/docs#api_form

+Stock Photos were obtained from Pexels and Unsplash

 I'll be adding a bit more functionality (and silliness) to this app as time goes on I just thought it'd be nice to have a bit of javascript on my github page in the meantime :)